Introduction

 Capture Delay for gPhoto2 Camera

-as the capture method.
-Please note that this setting is only visible when the gPhoto2
+This setting specifies the capture delay for cameras controlled using gPhoto2 as the capture method.
+Please note that this setting is only visible when the gPhoto2 is selected as the capture method.

 Unit: Milliseconds (ms)